Compositories and Gleaves: Further directions

 \paragraph{Gleaves and monoidal structures.} The definition of gleaf~\ref{defbiggleaf} closely resembles that of lax monoidal functors.
 Can this analogy be made more precise?
 If monoidal structures on categories generalise binary products, then what generalises pullbacks?

-\paragraph{Gluing more than two local sections.} The gluing operation which is part of the structure of a gleaf glues pairs of local sections only; and, as we have frequently noted in the examples, three or more local sections can in general not be consistently extended at all.
-However, when the different sets or objects on which the given local sections live intersect in a certain particularly nice way, a canonical extension is indeed possible and can be constructed from repeated application of the gluing operation in a unique way.
+\paragraph{Gluing more than two local sections.} The gluing operation, which is part of the structure of a gleaf, glues pairs of local sections only; and, as we have frequently noted in the examples, three or more local sections can in general not be consistently extended at all.
+However, when the different sets or objects, on which the given local sections live, intersect in a certain particularly nice way, then a canonical extension is indeed possible and can be constructed from repeated application of the gluing operation in a unique way.
 The associativity result of Proposition~\ref{assocprop} is a particular example of this.
 See the work of Vorob'ev~\cite{V} for some ideas of how all this works in the case of the joint probability distributions gleaf $(\mathcal{P},g)$ of Section~\ref{take2}.

-We will investigate all this in more detail in a follow-up to this article; this will contain in particular a generalisation of Vorob'ev's theorem and a theorem stating how any local section of a gleaf gives rise to a semi-graphoid~\cite{semigraphoids}, also generalising from the well-studied structure of the joint probability distributions example.
+We plan to investigate all this in more detail in a follow-up to this article; this should contain in particular a generalisation of Vorob'ev's theorem and a theorem stating how any local section of a gleaf gives rise to a semi-graphoid~\cite{semigraphoids}, also generalising from the well-studied structure of the joint probability distributions example.

 \paragraph{Gleaves and fibred categories.} In many of our examples of $\Sets$-valued gleaves, e.g.~in the metric space example (Section~\ref{takeII}), the values of the presheaf have actually more structure than merely being sets; we suspect that they really should be considered as posets or even categories.
 For example, we may say that two metrics $d_1,d_2$ on a set $X$ satisfy $d_1\leq d_2$ if and only if $d_1(x,y)\leq d_2(x,y)$ for all $x,y\in X$.
 Then, the gluing operation in the metric space example has a universal property: it arises as the smallest metric, relative to this ordering, which restricts to the given ones on the subsets.
 Do the gluing operations of all our examples of gleaves have universal properties?
 If so, does this imply that the notion of gleaf should not be considered fundamental in any sense?